 The Market Abuse Regulation (MAR) already applies not only to financial instruments, but also to underlying spot commodities and related OTC products.
-It presents a comprehensive code governing market conduct across those elements of the commodity sector which interact with the commodity derivatives markets including market manipulation and insider dealing offences.
+It presents a comprehensive code governing market conduct across those elements of the commodity sector which interact with the commodity derivatives markets.
 Any perceived risk of "contagion" from spot to financial is therefore already addressed by the broad scope of MAR.

-In the energy sector, there is also additional sectoral regulation covering both spot gas and power products and gas and power derivatives under the Regulation on Wholesale Energy Market Integrity and Transparency (REMIT), which has been recently expanded in scope under REMIT II, including market manipulation and insider trading offences as well as disclosure and reporting obligations.
+There is also additional sectoral regulation covering both spot gas and power products and gas and power derivatives under the Regulation on Wholesale Energy Market Integrity and Transparency (REMIT) and REMIT II, including market manipulation and insider trading offences as well as disclosure and reporting obligations.
 As a result, in the energy sector, both spot and financial products are regulated with respect to market conduct under a financial sector regime and an energy sector regime.
 Adding more regulation to this complex network of overlapping regulation would be otiose.

-In addition to these regimes, commodity derivatives market participants are already subject to systemic risk management and transparency obligations under the European Market Infrastructure Regulation (EMIR) as well as obligations to limit, manage and report large positions in commodity derivatives under the Markets in Financial Instruments Directive (MiFID II).
+Commodity derivatives market participants are also subject to systemic risk management and transparency obligations under the European Market Infrastructure Regulation (EMIR) and obligations to limit, manage and report large positions in commodity derivatives under the Markets in Financial Instruments Directive (MiFID II).
 Both these regulations have been recently amended and the cumulative impact of these recent changes in these regulatory frameworks on commodities market participants remains to be seen.

-These regimes provide a comprehensive regime for the regulation of participation in commodity derivatives markets by physical commodity market participants, ensuring transparency, market integrity, and risk management.

-For these reasons, we see no benefit in creating any new regime to address the risk of contagion to financial markets from spot commodity markets.
+These regimes provide a comprehensive regulation of participation in commodity derivatives markets by physical commodity market participants, ensuring transparency, market integrity, and risk management.
+For these reasons, we see no benefit in creating a new regime to address the risk of contagion to financial markets from spot commodity markets.
 That risk has been analysed and adequately addressed through multiple layers of existing regulation.
+We also urge regulators to consider how they may more effectively use and analyse the significant amount of data to which they already have access to before considering other measures.

-For the reasons already cited in the introduction, we do however see a risk of additional regulation having material adverse effects, both for those markets themselves (in terms of liquidity reduction, especially) and for the financial system in general (by increasing the credit risk which financiers take when lending to commodity firms which are less able to hedge or optimise their assets).
+We do however see a risk of additional regulation having material adverse effects, both for those markets themselves (in terms of liquidity reduction, especially) and for the financial system in general (by increasing the credit risk which financiers take when lending to commodity firms which are less able to hedge or optimise their assets).